albertlis/Improved-harmony-search-algorithm-online/README.md

 - Check if the introduced function is semantically correct
 - Parse arguments from function and client
 - Calculate minimum of function using improved harmony search algorithm
-- Log basic informations like trace, number of iterations eg.
+- Log basic informations like trace, number of iterations etc.
-- Send JSON response with appropriate information and ststus code
+- Send JSON response with appropriate information and status code

 ## Development
 Want to contribute?
 Great!